pdobsan/oama/Readme.md

     client_secret_cmd = |
       pass email/my-app | head -1

-Most likely you use one of the methods but if both are present then the `*_cmd` variants get the priority.
+Presumably you use only one of the methods but if both are present then the `*_cmd` variants get the priority.

 For institutional accounts your organization should provide the